NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/UsingStatisticalShapeModelingForImproving3DReconstructionOfFetalUltrasoundImages/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

+1. Segmentation of noisy US images
-1. Learn and explore techniques in statistical shape modeling and ultrasound image processing using 3D slicer and other tools developed by Kitware; set up a plan.
+2. Learn and explore techniques in statistical shape modeling and ultrasound image processing using 3D slicer and other tools developed by Kitware; set up a plan.
-2. Locate sample data for experimenting.
+3. Locate sample data for experimenting.
-3. Develop potential collaborations
+4. Develop potential collaborations